wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 layout: blog_post
 title: 'Bootiful Development with Spring Boot and React'
 author: mraible
+description: "This post shows how you can build a UI and an API as separate apps.
+You’ll learn how to create REST endpoints with Spring MVC, configure Spring Boot to allow CORS, and create a React app to display its data.
+Finally, you'll lock it down with Okta."
 tags: [authentication, spring boot, react, okta, oidc]
 tweets:
   - "Learn how to integrate @springboot and @reactjs in this tutorial from @mraible."